InferEM: Inferring the Speaker's Intention for Empathetic Dialogue Generation: Experiment

 \subsection{Dataset and Experimental Setup}

-We evaluate the model on EMPATHETICDIALOGUES \cite{rashkin2018towards}, an empathetic dialogue dataset containing 24850 one-to-one open-domain dialogues, where the listener responds emphatically to the last utterance of the speaker.
-We use 17802/2628/2494 dialogues as training/validation/testing set.
-The word embedding initialized by using the pre-trained Glove vectors \cite{pennington2014glove}.
-The emotion lexical knowledge and commonsense knowledge are obtained form NRC\_VAD and ConceptNet in the same way as KEMP \cite{li2022knowledge}.
+We evaluate the model on the EmpatheticDialogues~\cite{rashkin2018towards} dataset, an empathetic dialogue dataset containing $24850$ one-to-one open-domain dialogues, where the listener responds emphatically to the last utterance of the speaker.
+We use $17802$/$2628$/$2494$ dialogues as training/validation/testing set.
+The word embedding initialized by using the $300$-dimensional pre-trained Glove vectors~\cite{pennington2014glove}.
+The hidden dimension of each component of InferEM is set to $300$.
+The emotion lexical knowledge and commonsense knowledge are obtained form NRC\_VAD and ConceptNet in the same way as KEMP~\cite{li2022knowledge}.
 During testing the maximum of decoding steps is set as 30.
-The trade-off parameters $\alpha' _1$, $\alpha'' _1$, $\alpha _2$, $\alpha _3$ are set as 1.5, 0.3, 1.2, 0.12, respectively.
-We train the model using Adam \cite{kingma2014adam} with the mini-batch size as 16.
+The trade-off parameters $\alpha'_1$, $\alpha''_1$, $\alpha_2$, and $\alpha_3$ are set as $1.5$, $0.3$, $1.2$, and $0.12$, respectively.
+We train the model using Adam~\cite{kingma2014adam} with $\beta_1 = 0.9$ and $\beta_2 = 0.98$.
+The initial learning rate is set to $0.0001$ and varied during training in accordance with~\citeA{vaswani2017attention}, and the mini-batch size is set to $16$.
+All experiments are implemented in PyTorch on a single NVIDIA GeForce RTX 3090 with early stopping applied.